NOTE : This GPS is End of Life and replaced by the newer/faster uBlox Neo GPS Here

-Effective 7 May 2015 the PARIS Sirius™ GPS+Compass MAG is updated to v1r3 - the improved G.Top 013 GPS is faster, features a flat/lower profile antenna and best of all the entire GPS/MAG/CPU/LEDs unit is now cheaper was USD58.50 now USD48.50.
+Effective 7 May 2015 the PARIS Sirius™ GPS+Compass MAG is updated to v1r3 - the improved G.Top 013 GPS is faster, features a flat/lower profile antenna.
 How much faster? = Now a cold Start is only 32 secs (was 95sec) and Warm start 10secs - hot start 1 sec (you land your Quad to change a battery over & home point is recorded in 1 sec when the new battery is connected) - fits all existing Scarab Knife frames - This GPS is I2C based so the Main autopilot receives both Compass and GPS data from this unit - via i2C - see below full data.
 Compatible with MultiWii23

 The PARIS I2C GPS/MAG is for the PARIS Sirius AIR v2 autopilot (or the older PARIS v4 series including PARIS v4r6) to utilise the i2C GPS enabled multwii software release 2.1->2.3 (july 2012->Mar 2015) of MultiWiiCopter.
 The real significance of this GPS is the Return to Home(RTH) function meaning for the first time a PARIS equipped multicopter can RTH at the flick of a switch - or equally as significant - if it goes out of RF range it can also be set to return to home safely.
 Position hold is possible by not used in MultiWii as a substitute for pilot skill - learn to hold position by pilot skill or buy a NAZA if you depend on it in place of skill abscence.
 The RTH function is very important and works very well and is the main reason to purchase this product - it offers "shared control" with the pilot during return home which works very well to avoid obstacles without having to revert to full pilot takeover-crash situations of other brands.
 Originally this open source GPS code was written by Jason Short of Arducopter and is now ported/coded across to Multiwii open source by Andras EOSBandi who also worked on the hardware design of our PARIS GPS. - EOSBandi designed this PARIS GPS in co-operation with us.
 The forum thread is HERE